projectatomic/atomic-site/source/docs/quickstart.md

 6. Adjust the VM's RAM if needed and click Next.
 The Hard Drive page in the Create Virtual Machine dialog will appear.

-7. Select the Create a virtual hard drive now option and click Create.
-The Create Virtual Hard Drive dialog will open.

-8. Select the option you want to use and click Next.
-The Storage on physical hard drive page will appear.

-9. Choose the type of file allocation you want and click Next.
-The File location and size page will appear.

-10. Select the location and size of the disk you need and click Create.
-The virtual hard drive will be created and the virtual machine will be ready.
+7. Select the Use an existing virtual hard drive option, browse to the file location, and click Create.
+The virtual machine will be created and the virtual machine will be ready.

 ## Configure Your Atomic Machine